s1r0n/Dr.S/_posts/2025-7-6-lp-theory-of-consciousness.md

 - These models assume “normal,” ego-dominated consciousness is optimal and evolved (secondary consciousness) over primary consciousness.
 - But what if these models are ideologically contaminated and fundamentally incorrect?

----

 ## I. The Ideological Assumptions of “Normal” Consciousness

-Biggest assumption "Assumes Consciousness located in brain"

-### 1. **Entropy = Inferiority**
+### 1. **Assumption: Modern Society Superior**

-- Entropy = randomness/uncertainty
+- Technology superior, that is true.
+- But really?
+Morally?
+Ethically?
+Socially?
+Ecologically?
+Currently facing possibility of complete system collapse.
+Nothing superior about normal at all.
+- Assumption that modern society is superior gives rise motion that modern consciousness, which presumably gave rise to modern society, is superior.
 - Assumes "modern" brain patterns superior

-- Assumes human superiority
+### 2. **Assumption: Consciousness located in brain**

+- Brain is the source
+- Changes in brain (specifically entropy) = changes in states.
+- Learn about consciousness, study the brain (neuroscience)
+- When we do look at brain we see broad patterns of activation

+### 3. **Assumption: Entropy = Inferiority**
+- Entropy, high activation  = randomness/uncertainty
+- Reduced entropy = organization, self-awareness, happy brain, reality
-- Assumes "entropic" states pathological.
+- Assumes "entropic" states pathological/primitive.
+- **But**, powerful experience of self in entropic states still exists, just more expansive, unitive. my own experience, multiple selves.
-- Actually: may indicate emergent insight, trauma surfacing, integration-in-process.
+- may indicate emergent insight, trauma surfacing, integration-in-process.
+- What happens with regular connection practice?

-### 2. **Suppression = Evolution**
+### 4. **Assumption: Suppression = Evolution**
 - Entropic suppression an evolutionary marker (we are superior because our brains show more entropy).
 Ability to suppress entropy seen as evolutionary advance.
 - But: this is emergency adaptation to precarity imposed by toxic regimes of accumulation, not peak development.
 - Specialization ≠ superiority.

-### 3. **“Normal” = Optimal**
+### 5. **“Normal” = Optimal**
 - Secondary consciousness = adult, rational, focused, stable.
-- But: blinkered, emotionally repressed, often incapable of reality testing (e.g., climate inaction, pandemic awareness).
+- But, normal = blinkered, emotionally repressed, often incapable of reality testing on a larger scale (e.g., climate inaction, pandemic awareness).
 - A diminished state, not a mature one.

----

 ## II.
 Psychedelic States as Windows into Expanded Consciousness

 - Not regressive; expansive, integrative, superior, especially over time and with intention and practice.
-- Initially disordered → becomes integrative, intelligent, ordered with experience.
+- Initially disordered → becomes integrative, intelligent, ordered with experience and practice.
-- Indicates not disordered, primitive state but **latent human capacity** suppressed by trauma, ideology, narrow bodily ego.
+- Indicates not disordered, primitive state but **latent human capacity** suppressed by trauma, ideology, .

----

 ## III.
 An Alternative Theory: Consciousness Beyond the Brain